MuthoniGathu/End-to-End-Data-Engineering-Project-Using-Snowflake/README.md

 Conversely, January is identified as the least favorable month for movie releases.

 ---

-**🎬 Explore the World of Movies 🌐**

-This project is part of a comprehensive ETL pipeline and visualization solution for movie data.
-Dive into the insights, analyze trends, and make informed decisions in the dynamic world of the entertainment industry.

 🚀 **Contributions Welcome:** Feel free to contribute, report issues, or suggest enhancements.
 Let's collaborate to make this project even better!

 📧 **Contact:** For inquiries or collaboration opportunities, please reach out to me via [email](gathupenninah@gmail.com) or [LinkedIn](https://www.linkedin.com/in/penninah-gathu/) .